 - Identity verification is an important feature.

-- They will need a curated list of events, moreover, they should get information about happy hours.
+- They will need a curated list of events, moreover, they should get information about happy hours from dedicated nightlife experts.

-- App users should be able to book tables, buy tickets, and sign-up for guest lists.
+- App users should be able to see related venue info, venue pics, table prices, etc., and make table reservations, buy tickets, and sign-up for guests.